Any ukulele will eventually destroy itself from the pressure of the strings.

 In my opinion, an ukulele case is a hands-down, no-brainer.
 Without one your ukulele is exposed to the elements 24/7.

-Even if your ukulele doesn’t leave a relatively safe space, like your house, it can get knocked off a desk, sat on, or warped by extreme conditions.
+Even if your ukulele doesn’t leave a relatively safe space, like your house, it can get knocked off a desk, sat on, or warped by harsh conditions.

 There are only two reasons you might not need a case: